CustomTypeOne/LoopPatches/README.md

 **README last updated on 14-Jan-2023**

-With the release of Loop 3.0.0, continue to use the main branch of LoopPatches.
+The patch code in the **main** branch of LoopPatches and **dev** branch of LoopPatches is identical.
+The **dev** branch exists as a place to provide updates for those using Loop dev when there is a divergence in the future.

-There have been no changes to the patch code recently, it continues to work with Loop 3.
+There have been no changes to the patch code recently, it continues to work with Loop 3 and Loop dev.

 The instructions were simplified 06-Jan-2023, so please read carefully.